Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

 .. dropdown:: About

-    :bdg-primary:`Local storage` includes the storage on any local devices such the :bdg-primary:`C:/` drive in your DCCN-issued PC or your personal laptop, as well as the :bdg-primary:`D:/` drive in lab computers.
+    :bdg-primary:`Local storage` includes the storage on any local devices such the :bdg-primary:`C:/` drive in your DCCN-issued PC, as well as the :bdg-primary:`D:/` drive in lab computers.

 .. dropdown:: Advantages

     Using :bdg-primary:`local storage` can be helpful in multiple :bdg-warning:`stages of the research cycle`.
-    One common use case is if you have a software package that cannot be downloaded on :bdg-primary:`High Performance Storage` - in this case it is best to work with data on the :bdg-primary:`local storage` of your personal PC or on the PC issued to you by the Technical Group.
+    One common use case is if you have a software package that cannot be downloaded on :bdg-primary:`High Performance Storage` - in this case it is best to work with data on the :bdg-primary:`local storage` of the PC issued to you by the Technical Group.
     Similarly, if you are collecting data in the lab and you are writing data while the experiment is running, you may wish to write the data to the
     :bdg-primary:`local storage` of the lab computer.
     Thus, some advantages are: